Penguin-Spy/powercord-ppl-moe/README.md

 ~~Only Powercord is supported at this time.~~ I may write a version for [Aliucord](https://github.com/Aliucord/Aliucord "A Discord mod for Android") at some point.

 # License
-MIT License, Copyright Penguin_Spy 2021
+Licensed under GNU General Public License v3.0 or later.
+Copyright (c) 2021-2022 Penguin_Spy
 this repository uses modified snippets of code from https://github.com/cyyynthia/pronoundb-powercord, https://github.com/Juby210/user-details, and https://github.com/Ser-Ames/discord-bio

 This plugin is not mantained, endorsed by or in any way affiliated with ppl.moe or amy#0001!